PaloAltoNetworks/pcs-postman/README.md

 In the **Collection_Runner** folder, there are specific examples for use-cases where using Postman's Collection Runner makes sense.

 This is an easy way to iterate through files/CSVs/etc for a specific subset of API calls you want to make.
-More instructions in the README within that folder.
+More instructions in the README within [this folder](https://github.com/PaloAltoNetworks/pcs-postman/tree/main/Collection_Runner).

 ## That's it!
 The Collections are not fully complete, so if you find a request that hasn't been created (or needs updated) please feel free to submit a PR.